pingidentity/pingdirectory-go-client/configurationapi/docs/AddCustomLoggedStatsRequest.md

 ### NewAddCustomLoggedStatsRequest

-`func NewAddCustomLoggedStatsRequest(statsName string, enabled bool, monitorObjectclass string, attributeToLog []string, statisticType []EnumcustomLoggedStatsStatisticTypeProp, ) *AddCustomLoggedStatsRequest`
+`func NewAddCustomLoggedStatsRequest(statsName string, monitorObjectclass string, attributeToLog []string, statisticType []EnumcustomLoggedStatsStatisticTypeProp, ) *AddCustomLoggedStatsRequest`

 NewAddCustomLoggedStatsRequest instantiates a new AddCustomLoggedStatsRequest object This constructor will assign default values to properties that have it defined,